-The new Alumni Quarterly is here—and this issue takes up addiction, a challenging theme for us all.
-If you are a recent Living School “sendee,” welcome!
-And if you are a long-time alum, a hearty hello to you, too.
-This electronic magazine exists to resource your daily lives at the intersection of action and contemplation, to keep you in touch with one another, and to remind us all that the Holy Spirit’s work of transformation is not done with us yet.
+The new Alumni Quarterly is here—and this issue’s theme is Rhythm of Life, with a particular focus on contemplative solidarity.
+This electronic magazine exists to resource your daily lives at the intersection of action and contemplation, to keep you in touch with one another, and to inspire us toward lives soaked, ever more deeply, in the love of Christ.

 Mark Longhurst (’15)

 Download the Quarterly in one of these formats:

 Visio Divina with Julie Ann Stevens

 Morning Practice with Cynthia Bourgeault